Contrast-Security-OSS/docs/content/installation/net/install/Supported-technology-net.md

 ##.NET for Azure App Service

-The Contrast .NET agent for Azure App Service supports analysis of web applications built on the following technologies.
+The .NET agent for Azure App Service supports analysis of web applications built on the following technologies.

 | Technology                 | Supported versions                       |
 | -------------------------- | ---------------------------------------- |